quil-lang/quilc/README.md

 To run `quilc` in stdin mode, do one either of the following:

-1. The containerized compiler will then read whatever newline-separated Quil instructions you enter, waiting for an EOF signal (C+d) to compile it.
+1. The containerized compiler will then read whatever newline-separated Quil instructions you enter, waiting for an EOF signal (Control+d) to compile it.

 ```shell
 docker run --rm -it rigetti/quilc